PrajnaAvidya/prompt-shaper/README.md

 {{loadUrl("https://github.com/PrajnaAvidya/prompt-shaper")}}
 ```

+### Image Processing
 - **img(source)**: Loads an image from a local file path or a URL, encodes it, and attaches it as image content in your LLM prompt.
+Images are automatically converted to JPEG format for OpenAI compatibility.
 ```
 {{img("path/to/image.png")}}
 {{img("https://example.com/image.jpg")}}
 ```

+### Math Operations
 - **add(a, b)**: Returns the sum of `a` and `b`.
 ```
 // outputs 5